Over two decades, Haruo Nakajima stomped his way into history.

 “Without the training my body received in the Navy I wouldn’t have been able to do it,” he giggles.

 Even though it was 60 years ago, Nakajima vividly recalls the intensity of the heat during the shooting.
-In those days, air conditioning and even electric fans were rare, and inside the suit the temperature reached 60 degrees Celcius.
+In those days, air conditioning and even electric fans were rare, and inside the suit the temperature reached 60 degrees Celsius.

 “One cut would take seven seconds,” says Nakahima, “and during the breaks I would wring the sweat out of my shirt into a jar.
 I also really stunk up the inside of that suit to an unbelievable degree.”